awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 1. In the navigation pane, choose **Load balancers**\.

-1. Choose an Application Load Balancer\.
+1. Choose an Application Load Balancer or Classic Load Balancer\.

 1. From **Actions**, choose **Edit attributes**\.